Back

 • ONB 2: Invited users exclusive flow & quick actions

-• ONB 3: Building dining profile & engage
+• ONB 3: Building dining profile & engage when users want to do so

 Users can immediately engage with the app's key features after their account created (ONB 1).